I checked out your website. And what did I find? Broken tags.

 ObservePoint has developed a digital governance framework that encompasses the essential components of an effective tag governance program.
 In the following sections, you’ll find a description of each phase of the framework, as well as how data governance solutions play a key role in accomplishing the objectives of that phase.
 This will be a multi-team, multi-role endeavor, but will ultimately be worth the effort.

 Let’s get you started with the six essential steps to creating a tag governance framework.

 Tag governance plays an important role in helping companies plan out their measurement strategy—something that unfortunately not enough companies do.

 39% of respondents to our most recent survey said their companies don’t document their analytics strategy.
 This reflects negatively on digital tag performance and causes decreased efficiency due to redundancy in measurement strategies.

 Before you ever start deploying tags or configuring variables on your site, you need to create a plan—your tagging plan.
 This plan documents your measurement and marketing strategy—outlining what the tag is doing and why.

 The planning phase allows you to map your business questions (e.g. Which segment of our customers converts best under x conditions?) against the variables that collect relevant data.

-The same principle applies for tags that add features to your site: you need to have a plan for when and where they should be implemented.
+The same principle applies to tags that add features to your site: You need to have a plan for when and where they should be implemented.